AmineBenReddad/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty: switch the current user to the user betty.
+su betty: switch the current user to the user betty
-whoami: prints the effective username of the current user.
+whoami: prints the effective username of the current user